UPDATE: 2022-04-03

 path = <path-to-personal-config>

-I’m using my work email instead of my personal email for my commits.
+So whenever I'm in my <path-to-work-dir> I'm using my work email instead of my personal email for my commits.

-# Custom aliases for git
+Custom aliases for git commands

-, and this is useful to save time and optimize your workflow.
+You can also specify your own aliases within the .gitconfig, and this is useful to save time and optimize your workflow.

 An example from my own config;